Spring Boot Method Security with SAPL

 [...] : Attention, bob accessed the book 'The Three-Body Problem'.

 Another special case concerns transformations.
 It is not possible to combine multiple transformation statements through multiple policies.
-Any combining algorithm in SAPL will not return the decision PERMIT if there is more than one policy evaluating to PERMIT and at least one of them contains a transformation statement (this is called transformation uncertainty).
+SAPL will not return the decision PERMIT if more than one policy evaluates to PERMIT and at least one of them contains a transformation statement.
+This is called transformation uncertainty.

 You can download the demo project from the GitHub repository for this tutorial.